Summer Streets

 Summer Streets is an annual event organized during the month of August in the streets of New York City since 2008.
-During the mornings of the first three Saturdays in August, 20 miles (32.2 km) of streets (including Park Avenue and Lafayette Street in Manhattan between 109th Street and Brooklyn Bridge) are open for walkers, runners, and cyclists and closed for motor vehicles.
+From 7 am to 3 pm every Saturday in August, over 400 blocks of streets (including Park Avenue and Lafayette Street in Manhattan between 109th Street and Brooklyn Bridge) are open for walkers, runners, and cyclists and closed for motor vehicles.
+The event alternates between boroughs every weekend and features street performers, water stations, free bike rentals and helmets, free bike repair, and other giveaways from corporate sponsors.
 The event attracted 300,000 people in 2022.

 History

 Launch

 The idea of the Summer Streets program came in 2008 from commissioner of New York City Department of Transportation Janette Sadik-Khan under the mayoralty of Michael Bloomberg, as part of a broader plan to reduce car traffic and encourage walking and biking as a mode of transportation in New York City.
 The concept was inspired by a similar program called Ciclovía in Bogotá, Colombia, which has existed since 1974 and consists of the closure of 70 mi of streets for biking, walking and even dancing.

 The initiative consisted as the creation of a car-free zone in the island on Manhattan on three Saturday mornings: August 9, 16 and 23.
 The car-free route stretched for 6.9 miles (11.1 km), including Park Avenue and Lafayette Street between 72nd Street and Brooklyn Bridge.
 The zone was open to walkers, cyclists and even yoga classes.
 The program, which cost around $300,000 per day, was supposed to be an experiment.
 This first edition was attended by 50,000 people each Saturday.

 The program was renewed in 2009 on August 8, 15 and 22.
 The city rented out 150 orange bicycles from the Dutch government and made them available along the course.
 Some small portions of streets in other boroughs were closed as part of the initiative.